lalebdi/React-Photo-App/README.md

 ### `Initial Plan`

 - Create a home page.
-Inside, you will have a carosel of 3 cards displaying the profiles.
+Inside, you will have a carosel of 3 cards displaying the profiles.<br />
-- Each account will consist of 3 parts:
+- Each account will consist of 3 parts:<br />
-    1- Profile info with the username and photo on the left side.
+    1- Profile info with the username and photo on the left side.<br />
-    2- Navigation bar at the top.
+    2- Navigation bar at the top.<br />
-    3- Photo grid in the main body.
+    3- Photo grid in the main body.<br />

 - When the user is logged in & out.
-Code it in the state (start with the false).
+Code it in the state (start with the false).<br />

 ### `Big Ideas`

-Would love to implement the following:
+Would love to implement the following:<br />
-1- FileStack so the user can upload photos. (https://www.filestack.com/) 2- Redux would be useful and beautiful for the app.
+1- FileStack so the user can upload photos. (https://www.filestack.com/)<br />
+2- Redux would be useful and beautiful for the app.<br />
-3- A local json host to save the data and change it.
+3- A local json host to save the data and change it.<br />

 ### `Wireframe`